ALEXANDRA GUSINSKI CV

-Alexandra Gusinski, an 12-year-old, residing in Greenwich, Connecticut, is a first-generation American, born in Los Angeles, California on December 25, 2007.
+Alexandra Gusinski, a 12-year-old, residing in Greenwich, Connecticut – is a first-generation American born in Los Angeles, on December 25, 2007.
 She is of Israeli-Russian descent and is the granddaughter of Russian-Israeli media tycoon, Vladimir Gusinsky.

-As a nature and marine life enthusiast, at age 10 she received her Junior PADI Open Water Scuba Diver certification – she spends hours exploring the sea, only to later spend hours reading and researching the flora and fauna that she just saw.
-By age 11 she has already been shark-feeding, cave diving, interacting with dolphins and began to develop her interest in underwater photography.
+As a nature and marine life enthusiast, at age ten she received her Junior PADI Open Water Scuba Diver certification – she spends hours exploring the sea, only to later spend hours reading and researching the flora and fauna that she just saw.
+By age 11, she has already been shark-feeding, cave diving, and night diving.

-Alexandra is academically accomplished and recently joined the John Hopkins University Center for Talented Youth (CTY).
+Academically accomplished, at age 11, she joined the Johns Hopkins University Center for Talented Youth (CTY).
 She has broad interests ranging from performing and studio arts to social activism and global studies.
 During her summer breaks, she enjoys taking enrichment courses and travels to explore new places and learn about different cultures.

-Alexandra has a black with white stripe belt in Tae Kwon Do Korean martial art and enjoys self-defense combat training and sparring sessions, she competed in the 14th U.S. Masters Taekwondo Open Championships 2019 in Massachusetts and won first place in sparring and board breaking.
+Alexandra has the 1st Dan black belt in Tae Kwon Do Korean martial art and enjoys self-defense combat training and sparring sessions, she competed in the 14th U.S. Masters Taekwondo Open Championships 2019 in Massachusetts and won first place in sparring and board breaking.

-She is also an advanced Jazz, Ballet and Hip-Hop dancer at the Greenwich Dance Studio and performed with her dance group at The Performing Art Center in Purchase, New York.
-Alexandra enjoys horseback riding, she rides on the weekends in the horse stable near her house and participates in equestrian riding competitions in her home town.
+Alexandra is an advanced Jazz, Ballet and Hip-Hop dancer at the Greenwich Dance Studio and performed with her dance group at The Performing Art Center in Purchase, New York.

-As a result of her cultural trip to explore France with her mother, her interest in knowing more about the world’s social issues increased.
-Walking down the streets of Paris, Alexandra witnessed first-hand the refugee crisis in Europe and upon her return home, she engaged in independent research so that she could talk about this issue in her school and present ideas of how kids could help.
-Alexandra was praised on the school newsletter for her social activism.
+In 4th grade, as a consequence of her cultural trip to explore France with her mother, her interest in knowing more about the world’s social issues grew.
+Walking down the streets of Paris, Alexandra witnessed first-hand the Syrian refugee crisis in Europe.
+Upon her return home, she engaged in independent research so that she could talk about this issue in her school and present ideas of how kids could help.
+Her school’s newsletter praised Alexandra for her social activism.

-Alexandra is a member of the Youth Advisory Board of Constituting America, a group founded by Janine Turner and co-chaired with Cathy Gillespie that is dedicated to teaching students and adults across America about the nonpartisan relevancy of the U.S. Constitution and the principles of self-governance inherent in our founding documents.
+Alexandra was chosen to be a member of the Youth Advisory Board of Constituting America, a group founded by Janine Turner and co-chaired with Cathy Gillespie, dedicated to teaching students and adults across America about the nonpartisan relevancy of the U.S. Constitution and the principles of self-governance inherent in our founding documents.